 Mara Plains was similar to Sirikoi in that they both have many activities other than game drives (ballooning, village visits, riding) and meals are outdoor affairs, shared with other guests.
 At Mara Plains, cocktails around a fire preceded dinner, with our location moved to different a different spot each night.
 Candle-lit dinners were beautiful, delicious affairs.
 Still, our favorite meal was having a simple breakfast out in the bush, overlooking the plains of the Mara at sunrise.

-Note: Mara Plains closed down in January for a massive renovation and expansion and will re-open mid June as a whole new camp which will serve as Great Plains Conservation’s flagship property.
+Note: Mara Plains had a massive renovation and expansion not too long ago and now serves as Great Plains Conservation’s flagship property.
 During our stay, we watched the progress of a 3,700 square foot family unit being erected.
-By the looks of the photos on the website, it is completed and ready for lucky occupants – looking good!
+It is completed and the occupants will be very lucky!

 When one door closes another opens: At the same moment that Mara Plains took down its last tent, Mara Toto – a new camp with 5 luxury tents – opened.
 No surprise that it looks incredible (Lorna and Richard are managing Mara Toto)!